Ultimate Guide to Effective GIRP Notes: Real-life Examples and Best Practices

 GIRP notes vs SOAP notes

 While both GIRP and SOAP notes are methods of clinical documentation, they serve slightly different purposes.
+The GIRP note format is a type of behavioral health progress note particularly focused on recording a client's treatment goals and progress.
 SOAP notes focus on Subjective, Objective, Assessment, and Plan components, making them more medical-oriented.
 GIRP notes, on the other hand, are more attuned to the therapeutic process, emphasizing the goals and responses of the client.

 FAQs About GIRP Notes: Common Questions Answered